n0rtr0n/terraform-aws-multi-account-example/README.md

 }
 ```

 Note that in the example provider configuration above, `allowed_account_ids` also restrict the accounts to which these resources may be applied.
-This makes it much easier to prevent the accidental application of resources to an account where they should not exist by being explicit.
+By being explicit, this makes it much easier to prevent the accidental application of resources to an account where they should not exist.

 ## Trust